edongdongchen/REI/README.md

 Figure 2: **REI vs EI:** EI is not robust to noise and the performance degrades with increasing noise.
 From top to bottom: reconstructions of EI, supervised (Sup) baseline, and the proposed REI on 4× accelerated MRI with Gaussian noise level <img src="https://render.githubusercontent.com/render/math?math=\sigma"> = 0.01, 0.1, 0.2.
 PSNR values are shown in the top right corner of the images

-* Motivation: while EI results are impressive and solved the challege of learning the nullspace without groundtruth, its performance degrades with increasing measurement noise (Figure 2).
+* *Motivation*: while EI results are impressive and solved the challege of learning the nullspace without groundtruth, its performance degrades with increasing measurement noise (Figure 2).
-* Main idea: we propose to employ `Stein's Unbiased Risk Estimator (SURE)` to obtain a fully unsupervised training loss that is robust to noise, i.e. have an unbiased SURE estimator to the measurement consistency loss of clean measurements.
+* *Main idea*: we propose to employ `Stein's Unbiased Risk Estimator (SURE)` to obtain a fully unsupervised training loss that is robust to noise, i.e. have an unbiased SURE estimator to the measurement consistency loss of clean measurements.
 With the SURE loss and the EI objective, our proposed REI framework can learn to image from noisy partial measurements alone (Figure 3, Figure 4).
-* Performance: REI can obatin considerable performance gains on linear (e.g. MRI, Inpainting) and nonlinear inverse problems (e.g. CT), thereby paving the way for robust unsupervised imaging with deep networks (Figure 4).
+* *Performance*: REI can obatin considerable performance gains on linear (e.g. MRI, Inpainting) and nonlinear inverse problems (e.g. CT), thereby paving the way for robust unsupervised imaging with deep networks (Figure 4).
-* Note while we evaluated REI on the `Gaussian`, `Poisson` and `Mixed Poisson-Gaussian (MPG)` models, SURE can handle many other models including non-exponential ones, see [Raphan et al.](https://www.cns.nyu.edu/pub/lcv/raphan10.pdf) for a detailed list.
+* *Remark 1*: while we evaluated REI on the `Gaussian`, `Poisson` and `Mixed Poisson-Gaussian (MPG)` models, SURE can handle many other models including non-exponential ones, see [Raphan et al.](https://www.cns.nyu.edu/pub/lcv/raphan10.pdf) for a detailed list.
 By this repo, we believe one can implement other noise models accordingly without giant changes.
+* *Remark 2*: (R)EI is agnostic to neural network architecture -- one can employ (R)EI to train any existed imaging networks to achieve fully unsupervised learning to image without changing the architectures.

 <div align=center><img width="600" src="https://github.com/edongdongchen/REI/blob/main/images/fig1_mri.png"></div>